jquery/learn.jquery.com/content/jquery-basics/selecting-elements.md

 <div class="note" markdown="1">
-When you use the :visible and :hidden pseudo-selectors, jQuery tests the actual visibility of the element, not its CSS visibility or display — that is, it looks to see if the element's physical height and width on the page are both greater than zero.
+**Note:** when you use the `:visible` and `:hidden` pseudo-selectors, jQuery tests the actual visibility of the element, not its CSS visibility or display.
+By that. we mean it looks to see if the element's physical height and width on the page are both greater than zero.

-However, this test doesn't work with &lt;tr> elements; in this case, jQuery does check the CSS display property, and considers an element hidden if its display property is set to none.
+However, this test doesn't work with `<tr>` elements; in this case, jQuery does check the CSS display property, and considers an element hidden if its display property is set to none.

 Elements that have not been added to the DOM will always be considered hidden, even if the CSS that would affect them would render them visible.
 (See the Manipulation section later in this chapter to learn how to create and add elements to the DOM.)